 What we do know is this: there’s a purpose behind sweating, like releasing toxins and regulating body temperature.
 This is a process that needs to happen to keep everything running the way it should be, so why inhibit that?

 The Best Aluminum Free Deodorant

 Since my experience in high school, I have tried a lot of different natural deodorants with little luck.
 Sometimes the natural ingredients irritated my skin, other times they just weren’t heavy duty enough for my B.O. after a workout.
 That all changed last year, when I tried out the Crystal Mineral Salt Deodorant.
 You can read my full review here, but it’s just a literal stone of pure mineral salt that creates a barrier against odor-causing bacteria.
-It comes in both a stone-only version and a twist-up version.
 You apply it by getting it wet first, then rubbing it in your underarms.